-Because graduating into highschool does not necessarily mean leaving hungry weekends behind.
+Because graduating into high school does not necessarily mean leaving hungry weekends behind.

 IMPACTFUL ASSISTANCE FOR FAMILIES OF TEENS IN NEED

-Graduating into High School does not mean they are no longer living in poverty, and experiencing hunger.
+Graduating into high school does not mean they are no longer living in poverty, and experiencing hunger.

-We piloted a program in 2018 with two Hamilton High Schools.
-Referred by office and teaching staff students considered the most impoverished received a package of food for the weekend.
+We piloted a program in 2018 with two Hamilton high schools.
+Referred by office and teaching staff, students considered the most impoverished received a package of food for the weekend.

 The impacts were astounding.
 Of the 60 student participants, each shared stories of how food access from Food4Kids impacted their lives.

 There are currently 89 students in the 2020-2021 school year high school program.
-Food4Kids currently facilitates a high school program in Cathedral Secondary, Glendale Secondary, Westdale Secondary, Sir Winston Churchill Secondary, Waterdown District Secondary School and Wilma's Place.
+Food4Kids Hamilton currently facilitates a high school program in Cathedral Secondary, Glendale Secondary, Westdale Secondary, Sir Winston Churchill Secondary, Waterdown District Secondary and Wilma's Place.